inedumozey/switcher/README.md

 ## Switcher
-It is a react component package that toggles on true/false value.
+It's a react component package that toggles on a true and false value.

 ## Installation
-...

-npm i switcher
+`npm i switcher`

-...

 ## Usage
 Recieves 3 props;